Antisocial Behaviour (ASB)

 Anti-Social Behaviour Act 2014

-A number of new measures to better protect communities from the serious harm caused by anti-social behaviour are covered within this act.
+The Anti-social Behaviour, Crime and Policing Act 2014 introduces a number of measures to protect communities from the serious harm caused by anti-social behaviour are covered within this act.
 These are:

 - Criminal behaviour order: can be issued by the courts after a person has been convicted for a criminal offence.
 Under the order, a person who has been convicted would be banned from certain activities or places, and would also be required to address their behaviour, for example by attending a drug treatment programme.
 A breach could see an adult face up to five years in prison.